bbdavidbb/CS154-DPDA/README.txt

 ------------------------------------------------------------------------------------------------------
 fnd_input:(Complete)

-In the DFA block this went through and marked the n to y.
+In the DFA block this went through and marked the input char to y.
-This works for now.
-Might have problems a few iterations in though
 ------------------------------------------------------------------------------------------------------
 fnd_pop:(Complete):

 Have to mark as read with r then go and check the stack.
-Ends at C
+If matches pop off the stack.
 -------------------------------------------------------------------------------------------------------
 clean_up:(Complete)

-Cleans up any lingering transitions
+Changes any D transitions to N if they don't meet transition conditions
 -------------------------------------------------------------------------------------------------------
-fnd_write:(Complete):
+wrt_state:(Complete):

-In the DFA block this went through and marked the qj to z
+In the DFA block this went through and changed current state to transitioned state
 -------------------------------------------------------------------------------------------------------
 wrt_push:(Complete):

 Go through and mark all read push symbols as s then push onto stack.
-Ends at C
 -------------------------------------------------------------------------------------------------------
 reset:(Complete):